 The 2021 season draws to a close with a welcome return of the classy comedy thriller, Spinach.
 This all-sung play opens with two strangers tethered to one another in the basement of a house.
 Unable to remember how they got there, with no recollection of the last few days and without any means to escape, the pair have to unravel their memories to find out what happened to them…and why.

-An inspiring season of performance awaits.
-We’re absolutely thrilled that The Edge are geared up and welcoming audiences into their newly renovated building.
+We’re absolutely thrilled that The Edge are back and welcoming audiences into their newly renovated building with such an inspiring season of performance.